Service FAQ

 What are the key benefits of DevSecOps for startups and SMBs?

-DevSecOps delivers substantial benefits: faster, automated secure deployments; significant reduction in security rework; streamlined compliance preparation; lower overall security costs; and the ability to meet enterprise security requirements.
-Exact improvements vary by organization.
+DevSecOps delivers substantial benefits: faster, automated secure deployments; meaningful reduction in security rework; streamlined compliance preparation; lower overall security costs; and the ability to meet enterprise security requirements.
+Exact improvements vary by organisation.

 What security tools are typically used in DevSecOps?